“If you look for perfection, you’ll never be content.”

 Honda Accords make great cars, but apparently they make lousy COALs.

 As you can see, one overarching theme in my life has been a Quixotic search for automotive perfection.
 Indeed, I didn’t even realize it until I started penning this series many moons ago.
-After searching for perfection for years before finally finding it at the Audi dealership, who know that all you had to do was step into a Honda dealership, where it is available to everyone for about half the price?
+After searching for perfection for years before finally finding it at the Audi dealership, who know that it was available all along at your closest Honda dealership (at about half the price, to boot)?
 As Homer Simpson would say, D’oh!

 So now that I have obtained automotive perfection for the second time in my life, I must take some time for reflection.
 The 2003 Accord may have been one of the most perfect cars I ever owned, but it was not the most memorable, or even the most enjoyable.
 So what exactly makes a perfect car?
 Is perfection even desirable?